PATIENT SELECTION, COUNSELING, AND PREOPERATIVE CONSIDERATIONS

 THE MADLENER TECHNIQUE

-The Madlener technique is less commonly performed than the Pomeroy or Parkland techniques (Fig. 3).
-A loop of tube is elevated and crushed before ligation.
-The original Madlener procedure used nonabsorbable suture material.
-This factor may have been responsible for failures due to recanalization and tuboperitoneal fistula formation.
+The Madlener technique is only of historic significance as it should be abandoned due to high failure rates.14 A loop of tube is elevated and crushed before ligation with permanent suture.
 While no tube is excised, the ligated segment undergoes aseptic necrosis.
-The end result is similar to the laparoscopic sterilization procedure employing a Silastic band for occlusion as described elsewhere in this text.
+The end result is similar to the laparoscopic sterilization procedure employing a Silastic band for occlusion as described elsewhere in this text, but with much higher failure rates likely due fistula formation beneath the permanent suture allowing the ligated segments of tube to reconnect.

 Fig. 3.
 Madlener technique.
 A. A loop of the ampullary portion of the tube is elevated and then both segments are crushed with a hemostat.
 B. A strand of nonabsorbable suture material is used to ligate the tube over the crushed area.
 No tissue is excised.
 The devascularized loop of tube undergoes aseptic necrosis.